U.S. EIGHTH AIR FORCE ACTIVATED

 Savannah, Georgia · January 28, 1942

 On this date in 1942 the fledgling U.S. Eighth Air Force was activated at Savannah Air Force Base in Georgia.
 Second-in-command Brig.
 Gen. Ira Eaker was sent to England to form and organize its bomber command, the VIII Bomber Command.
 An advanced detachment was established at RAF Bomber Command Headquarters in Southeast England.
-For nearly two years Eaker’s name was synonymous with the Eighth Air Force.
+For nearly 2 years Eaker’s name was synonymous with the Eighth Air Force.
 He became the architect of a strategic bombing force that ultimately numbered 40 groups of 60 heavy bombers each, supported by a subordinate fighter command of 1,500 aircraft, the VIII Fighter Command.

 Less than a week after “Big Week,” the Eighth Air Force sent over 700 heavy bombers, accompanied by 800 escort fighters, to hit targets in Berlin, dropping the first American bombs on Adolf Hitler’s capital.